LeetLLM

 2. Apply logit processors such as penalties, masks, or forced-token constraints.

-3. Apply sampling warpers such as temperature, top-k, top-p, or min-p.
+4. A sampling path applies warpers such as temperature, top-k, top-p, or min-p, then samples from the surviving distribution.

 The exact order is implementation-specific.
 Some stacks apply temperature before truncation, while others place temperature later in the sampler chain.
-In interviews, the important point isn't memorizing one canonical order.
-It's knowing that these controls are layered transformations of the logits, and you should check the implementation of the stack you're using.
+In interviews, don't memorize one canonical order.
+Know that these controls are layered transformations of the logits, and check the implementation of the stack you're using.

 This concrete stack makes that layered mental model visible on one next-token step.